5ynthaire/5YN-LLMAbstractReasoningLayer-Idea/README.md

 # The Canvas-Lattice Engine: An Abstract Reasoning Layer Expanding LLM Output Omnidirectionally

 This repository archives a novel two-layer framework enhancing LLM abstract synthesis through standard output expansion and omnidirectional insight generation.
-Developed through a March 2025 human-AI dialogue, the Canvas-Lattice Engine offers applications for AI design, creative ideation, and beyond.
-Explore its origins in my Substack article [link] and join the conversation for collaboration.
+Developed through a March 2025 human-AI dialogue, the Canvas-Lattice Engine offers applications for AI design, creative ideation, and beyond. <!--Explore its origins in my Substack article [link] and join the conversation for collaboration.-->

 ## About